AI-Ahmed/gen_fex/README.md

 - Reconstructing missing values in high-dimensional time-series data.
 - Extracting latent features in a sparse, information-driven bars dataset, which is a specialized form of financial sampling.

-The implementation is fully **compatible with scikit-learn**, making it easy to integrate into existing machine learning workflows.
+The implementation is fully **compatible with scikit-learn**, making it easy to integrate into existing machine-learning workflows.

 ## Key Contributions